Differentiate Quality of Experience Scheduling for Deep Learning Inferences with Docker Containers in the Cloud: Performance Evaluation

 \subsection{Experimental Framework and Evaluation Metrics}

 \sol~ utilizes Docker Engine~\cite{engine} 19.03 and is implemented as a plugin module that runs on both local and cluster versions.
 We build a testbed on NSF Cloudlab~\cite{cloudlab}, which is hosted by the Downtown Data Center - University of Utah.
-Specifically, the testbed uses the M510 physical node, which contains Intel Xeon D-1548 and 64GB ECC Memory.
+Specifically, the testbed uses the M510 physical node containing Intel Xeon D-1548 and 64GB ECC Memory.

 \sol~ is evaluated with various deep learning models using both the Pytorch and Tensorflow platforms.
 When conducting experiments, pretrained parameters from the platforms are loaded with the built-in workloads.
 The time for each image recognition task is far less than 1 second.
 However, the cost for real-time reconfiguration in \sol~ fails to take action in seconds level since the more frequent it updates the system, the more overhead it introduces.
-Therefore, \sol~ utilizes a batch processing of the images and define 100 images as a batch.
+Therefore, \sol~ utilizes batch processing and defines 100 images as a batch.
 Table~\ref{table:workload} lists the models used in the experiments.

-There are two system parameters in \sol, (1) $\alpha$, the threshold for classifying each job into different set G (outperform), B (underperform) and S (satisfied); (2) $\beta$, the value that controls the amplitude of resource adjustments at each round.
+There are two system parameters in \sol, (1) $\alpha$, the threshold for classifying each job into different sets, G (outperform), B (underperform) and S (satisfied); (2) $\beta$, the value that controls the amplitude of resource adjustments at each round.
 Due to the page limit, we omit the discussion of these parameters.
-In the evaluation, we set $\alpha$ = $\beta 10\%$.
+In the evaluation, we set $\alpha$ = $\beta = 10\%$.
 Furthermore, the initial value of IV is set to 10 seconds.
 Note that the system administrator can easily update these values.

-The key metric that we consider in \sol~ is the number of jobs in S, G and B. If all the containers are in S, it means that the system has achieved the user-specified objectives on each individual jobs and delivered the best quality of experience according the clients.
+We consider the key metric in \sol~ the number of jobs in S, G, and B. If all the containers are in S, the system has achieved the user-specified objectives on each individual job and delivered the best quality of experience according to the clients.
 Thus, the difference between objectives and experiences is 0, $Q_S = 0$.
-It is possible that user inputs an unrealistic objective, e.g exceed theoretical boundaries.
+It is possible that the user inputs an unrealistic objective, e.g. exceed theoretical boundaries.
 In this scenario, \sol~ attempts to achieve the best possible experience to approach the objective.
 Therefore, metrics that we used to assess \sol~ is the gap between predefined objective and real delivered experience that is presented by $Q_S, Q_G, Q_B$, the sum qualities for containers in set $G$, $S$ and $B$.